General Dragon Boat Questions

 What is the time commitment?

-Although the event is scheduled from 8 a.m. – 3:00 p.m., your team’s racing heats will be determined by the start of the day, so you can plan accordingly.
+Although the event is scheduled from 8am–4:00pm, your team’s racing heats will be determined by the start of the day, so you can plan accordingly.

 There will be food and other vendors plus entertainment to keep you occupied when you are not on the water or watching the other paddlers.

 There is also an on-water commitment prior to the event for 45 minutes.
-A minimum of 10 paddlers from your team must complete an on-water practice prior to the event in order to compete.
+A minimum of 10 paddlers from your team must complete an on-water practice prior to the event in order to compete (if your team has 10 or more paddlers who have competed in a past Kentucky Dragon Boat Festival requirement is waived but you are encourage to practice and get your team back up to speed!).

 How do I recruit my team?

 Any group of people can be a team: work colleagues, classmates, church members, family, friends and neighbors.
 You need 25 people to form a solid team.
 While that may sound like a lot, we find that most teams have no problem filling these slots once the word gets around.
-You will need 18-20 paddlers (16 minimum) and 3 – 5 alternates.
+You will need 18 paddlers (16 minimum) and 3 – 5 alternates.
 More alternates on your team allows for more flexibility and allows team members to swap in and out during the day.
+A minimum of 8 women are required in the boat for each race.
 Paddlers must be at least 13 years-old.
 In addition to the team members, many teams have a team “mom” or “dad” who helps organize team activities, keeps an eye on belongings, helps with snacks and acts as the cheer section.

 It is best to appoint a team captain to collect money, schedule practices, and act as the liaison between the festival and the team.